 What WWF Is Doing

 Each year, WWF supports a small number of committed conservationists from target countries to receive financial support for their studies and field research.
-In a highly competitive process, eligible applicants are reviewed by a panel of experts and selected for a fellowship based on the criteria noted below.
-Fellows attend leading regional and international universities and return home with greater skills and knowledge and a better understanding of global conservation challenges.
-Upon completion of their degree, fellows return to their home countries to continue their conservation careers.
+Train Fellows attend leading regional and international universities and return home with greater skills and knowledge and a better understanding of global conservation challenges.
+Upon completion of their degree, Train Fellows return to their home countries to advance conservation efforts.

-In 2011, EFN conducted a survey of PDG recipients to measure the impact of the short-term grant program.
-The results noted in this section are examples of what WWF is doing to improve local conservation capacity in the places important to achieving WWF's mission to conserve nature and reduce the most pressing threats to the diversity of life on Earth.
+In 2014, EFN surveyed past grant recipients to measure the impact of the overall program.
+The results noted in this section are examples of what EFN is doing to improve local conservation capacity in the places most important to achieving WWF's mission.

 PROVIDING CRITICAL FUNDING FOR ADVANCED DEGREES

 For many conservationists, a fellowship is a key factor when deciding to purse a degree in conservation.
-Train Fellowships form a very substantial proportion of educational funding for deserving conservationists, particularly for advanced degrees in conservation.
-95 percent of fellows had more than half of their educational costs covered by their Train Fellowship.
-More than 60 percent report that EFN funds were absolutely critical in providing access to these opportunities and more than 35 percent were able to pursue significantly better opportunities than without the award.
+Train Fellowships form a substantial proportion of educational funding for deserving conservationists, particularly for advanced degrees in conservation.
+More than 57 percent report that EFN funds were absolutely critical in providing access to these opportunities and more than 41 percent were able to pursue significantly better opportunities than without the award.
 Creating dedicated leaders with the best educational background is paramount to ensuring there is a committed corps of conservationists to advance WWF’s work around the world.

 STRENGTHENING WWF’S PARTNERS IN CONSERVATION